into-docker/unixsocket-http/README.md

 ;;  :body "OK"}
 ```

-All HTTP functions take an options map as it's last parameter that can be used
+All HTTP functions take an options map as their last parameter that can be used
 to supply additional data or alter the request/response behaviour.

 ### Query Parameters & Body